 - b.
 365-Day Suspension: A 365-day suspension is the disciplinary exclusion of a student from attending his or her assigned school for 365 calendar days.
 The superintendent may impose a 365-day suspension only for certain firearm and destructive device violations, as identified in Pitt County Board of Education Policy 4333 (Weapons, Bomb Threats, Terrorist Threats, and Clear Threats to Safety). - c.
 Expulsion: An expulsion is the indefinite exclusion of a student from school enrollment for disciplinary purposes.
 Upon the recommendation of the superintendent, the board may expel a student who is 14 years of age or older for certain types of misbehavior as provided in Pitt County Board of Education Policies 4325 (Drugs and Alcohol), 4330 (Theft, Trespass, and Damage to Property), 4331 (Assaults, Threats, and Harassment), and 4333 (Weapons, Bomb Threats, Terrorist Threats, and Clear Threats to Safety), if the student's continued presence in school constitutes a clear threat to the safety of other students or employees.
-Additionally, a student who is subject to Pitt County Board of Education Policy 4260 (Student Sex Offenders) may be expelled if the student's continued presence in school constitutes a clear threat to the safety of other students or employees.
-During the expulsion, the student is not entitled to be present on educational property and is not considered a student of the school system.
+Additionally, a student who is subject to Pitt County Board of Education Policy 4260 (Student Sex Offenders) may be expelled if the student's continued presence in school constitutes a clear threat is not entitled to be present on educational property and is not considered a student of the school system.